Click for the solution. Only click if you are struggling or are out of time.

 Here we will continue using the “Workflow” block and start moving over to the third block, “Create project data”, in Figure 8.1.

-- Describe a few ways that data can be joined and identify which join is appropriate for a given situation.
-Then apply one join type to two datasets to create a single dataset.
+Describe some ways to join or “bind” data and identify which join is appropriate for a given situation.
+Then apply dplyr’s full_join()

 .